How is TV news going to cover the weirdest, most fraught election in history? All of your questions answered.

 How are the networks going to fill all those hours if the vote takes a long time?

 It’s possible that you’ll be watching the equivalent of a televised civics class.
-This year, you can expect the news to go deep on the processes behind mail-in voting, the mechanics of the Electoral College, what happens in the case of a tie, the expectations for a peaceful transfer of power and so forth.
-And as they deliver new news, they promise they’ll do everything they can to explain where it came from, how they got it, and what it means.
+This year, you can expect the news to go deep on the processes behind mail-in voting, the mechanics of the electoral college, what happens in the case of a tie, the expectations for a peaceful transfer of power and so forth.
+And as they deliver news, they promise they’ll do everything they can to explain where it came from, how they got it and what it means.

-“When the hour comes, and the polls close, we are going to characterize every state that has closed: likely, leaning toss-up, late-in-the night call,” said CBS News President Susan Zirinsky.
+“When the hour comes, and the polls close, we are going to characterize every state that has closed: likely, leaning, toss-up, late-in-the night call,” said Zirinsky of CBS.
 “But what we have to maintain very clearly to the audience is what we know, how we know it.
-We’re educating the public on how we are making this assessment.
-We have to prepare the audience: it may not be over that night, it may take days.”
+We’re educating the public on how we are making this assessment.”